CheyenneMDavid/foraging-link-ui/README.md

 - While complete post management is handled by admins in the backend, the front end provides basic editing and deleting features for admins, limited to posts they authored.
-This allows for quick edits without needing to access the backend for minor tasks.
+This allows for quick edits without needing to access the backend for minor tasks

 - Displays the total number of likes (`likes_count`) for each post.
 - When a user likes or unlikes a post, the `likes_count` dynamically updates without requiring a page refresh.
 This is achieved through state updates in the `PostPage` component, which interact with the backend API.